Harrow Road and Paddington Tramways

 Harrow Road & Paddington tramways tramcar No 17

-The crew of Harrow Rd and Paddington Tramways Horsecar No 17 pose for the camera with a service for Kensal Green — photo undated, but probably taken in the 1890s or early 1900s.
+The crew of Harrow Road and Paddington Tramways Company Horsecar No 17 pose for the camera with a service for Kensal Green — photo undated, but probably taken in the 1890s or early 1900s.
 Although the nearer horse appears slightly emaciated by modern standards, this seems to have been far from unusual for late Victorian tramway horses.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A commemorative postcard of what appears to be Horsecar No 8 (bought in 1889), and very probably taken around that period, given the early livery and the complete absence of advertising.
 All present are wearing workman-like attire.
 Photo courtesy of the Tramways and Light Railway Society, with particular thanks to David Voice.